gardenlinux/gardenlinux/docs/reference/adr/0036-fipsification-of-garden-linux.md

 1. Garden Linux integrates FIPS as a on-demand feature, allowing it to be shipped with default images
-2. Garden Linux integrates FIPS as a static always-on feature that must be pre-selected.
+2. Garden Linux integrates FIPS as a static always-on feature that must be preselected.

 We took the decision as team to go with 2.